irishdan/ResponsiveImageBundle/README.md

 git clone https://github.com/irishdan/ResponsiveImageBundle.git
 ```

 The bundle utilises the intervention image library http://image.intervention.io/.
-Add as requirement to composer.json
+Add it as a requirement to composer.json
 ```
 {
     "require": {